-In the best case scenario following a car accident, the insurance claim filed by you and your attorney is accepted and you can receive financial compensation for your damages.
-However, unfortunately it sometimes doesn’t go this smoothly.
-Even though Georgia has strict laws governing insurers, the insurance company may deny your claim, leaving you wondering what to do next.
+In the best-case scenario following a car accident, the insurance claim filed by you and your attorney is accepted and you can receive financial compensation for your damages.
+However, unfortunately, it sometimes doesn’t go this smoothly.

 Just because your claim was denied doesn’t mean all hope is lost.
 You still have options for pursuing recovery for your injuries and damages.
-Here’s what you can do if your car accident claim gets denied.
+Here’s what you can do if your car accident claim gets denied and how a personal injury lawyer from our firm can help.

 The most important detail following a claim denial is the why.
 Knowing why the insurance company denied your claim will help you accurately determine whether you can dispute the denial.
 There are a number of reasons for denied insurance claims.
 A few common ones include: